Howard the Duck (film)

 Howard the Duck (released in the United Kingdom as Howard...
-A New Breed of Hero) is a 1986 American superhero comedy film directed by Willard Huyck and starring Lea Thompson, Jeffrey Jones, and Tim Robbins.
+A New Breed of Hero) is a 1986 American superhero comedy film directed by Willard Huyck and starring Lea Thompson, Jeffrey Jones and Tim Robbins.
 Based on the Marvel Comics character Howard the Duck, the film was produced by Gloria Katz and written by Huyck and Katz, with George Lucas as executive producer.
 The screenplay was originally intended to be an animated film, but the film adaptation became live-action because of a contractual obligation.
 While several TV adaptations of Marvel characters were aired, this was the first theatrical release since the Captain America serial of 1944.

 Lucas proposed adapting the comic book following the production of American Graffiti (1973).
 After multiple production difficulties and mixed response to test screenings, Howard the Duck was released in theaters on August 1, 1986.
-Upon its release, the film was a critical and commercial failure and was criticized for its humor, performances, inconsistent tone, and appearance of the title character, though the effects and soundtrack were mostly praised.
+Upon its release, the film was a critical and commercial failure and was panned for its humor, performances, inconsistent tone, and appearance of the title character, though the cast performances, effects and soundtrack were mostly praised.
 In the years since, it has been considered among the worst films ever made, but has also developed a cult following.
-It was nominated for seven Razzie Awards (winning four), and made about US$16.3 million domestically compared to its US$30–37 million budget.
+It was nominated for seven Golden Raspberry Awards (winning four), and made about US $16.3 million domestically compared to its US $30–37 million budget.